AbdulrahmanAlaasi/Student-Data-Structures-Management-System/README.md

-# Student-Data-Structures-Management-System
-A Java-based system demonstrating manual implementation of linked-node data structures to manage, filter, and transfer student records between Stacks and Queues.

 # Student Data Structures Management System

 This project is a Java console application that demonstrates the practical application of **Stack** and **Queue** data structures.
 Instead of using the built-in Java Collections Framework, this project implements these structures manually using a custom **Linked Node** architecture.